stevensouza/playground_python/README.md

 pandas_etl.py takes a config file (json) as an argument.
 This file has configuration information for both the source and destination.
 The following directory has examples of all supported sources and destinations: https://github.com/stevensouza/playground_python/tree/master/pandas/resources.

-A few sample calls follow.
+A few examples follow.
 The examples can be invoked from within the 'pandas' directory.
-(Note: In the cases of mysql and GoogleSheets examples you would need to change them to use your respective accounts):
+(Note: In the cases of mysql and GoogleSheets examples you would need to change them to use your respective credentials):
 * Copy an in memory data structure to a sql lite internal database.
 This example can be run as is so is a good starting point:
   * python3 pandas_etl.py resources/memory_to_sqllitedb_config.json
+* Copy an Excel table to a sqllite database (works as is)
+    *  python3 pandas_etl.py resources/excel_to_sqllitedb_config.json
-* Copy a mysql table to GoogleSheets
+* Copy a mysql table to GoogleSheets (change credentials)
   * python3 pandas_etl.py resources/mysqldb_to_googlesheet_config.json
-* Copy an Excel table to a sqllite database
-  *  python3 pandas_etl.py resources/excel_to_sqllitedb_config.json
-* Copy a dummy memory table to GoogleSheets
+* Copy a dummy memory table to GoogleSheets (change credentials)
   * pandas_etl.py resources/memory_to_googlesheet_config.json

-To run these programs I used python3 v 3.7.3 and installed the following (doing this by memory so there may be more, but I think that is it.)
+To run these programs I used python3 v 3.7.3 on a macbook pro.
+I installed the following (doing this by memory so there may be more, but I think that is it.)
 * GoogleSheets.
 The code uses a google service account to grab spreadsheet data rows and convert them to a Pandas DataFrame - pip3  install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 * Pandas - pip3 install pandas --user